anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 <a name="1.4.1"></a>
 ### 1.4.1 Exceptions

-CNTT specifies certain policies and [principles](https://github.com/cntt-n/CNTT/blob/master/doc/common/chapter00.md#2.0) but technology, performance and other considerations makes conformance to these primciples and policies impractical.
+CNTT specifies certain policies and [principles](https://github.com/cntt-n/CNTT/blob/master/doc/common/chapter00.md#2.0) but technology, performance and other considerations makes conformance to these principles and policies impractical based on the current technologies, standards and costs.
 CNTT specifies how to handle [non-conforming technologies](https://github.com/cntt-n/CNTT/blob/master/doc/common/policies.md#cntt-policies-for-managing-non-conforming-technologies).
 In general, non-coformance with policies is handled through a set of exceptions (please also see [Exception Types](https://github.com/cntt-n/CNTT/blob/master/doc/gov/chapters/chapter09.md#942-exception-types)).

 The following sub-sections list the exceptions to the CNTT principles and shall be updated whenever technology choices, versions and requirements change.
-The Exceptions have an associted period of validity and this period shall include time for transitioning.
+The Exceptions have an associated period of validity and this period shall include time for transitioning.

 #### 1.4.1.1 Technology Exceptions